 x x x x x

-Having a web version of your software product or enterprise system is a must in 2018.
+Having a web version of your software product or enterprise system is a must.
 It is no longer question whether your software has to have its analogs with the same functionality running in the cloud and available for users across all the web browsers and mobile devices.
-Many software products those days are created only for the browsers.
-Software development teams, even those who are experienced in desktop applications development, can meet unexpected challenges when it comes to the web-based applications development.
+Many software products those days are created only for browsers.
+Teams, even those who are experienced in building desktop apps, can meet unexpected challenges when it comes to web-based app creation.
 In the modern environment, it is important to understand the differences that come with the web application development process flow.

-What is your winning approach to the web-based app’s development?
-If you’ve enjoyed this article and you’ve found it helpful – click “Share” buttons below and join the discussion in the comment section.
+What is your winning approach to the web-based app’s creation?
+If you’ve enjoyed this article and you’ve found it helpful – click the “Share” buttons below and join the discussion in the comment section.